 A Confused Welfare Purpose Leads to Uncertain Results

 Poverty is a blight on the American psyche.
-That is because we believe a nation as wealthy as the United States should not have so many people living in poverty.
+We believe a nation as wealthy as the United States should not have so many people living in poverty.
 In our hearts and souls, we believe we can fix that.
-We don’t understand why, with big hearts and big money, we don’t win the war on poverty.
+We don’t understand why, with compassion and big money, we don’t win the war on poverty.
 Such feelings have their root in the confused purpose of welfare.

 The challenge with evaluating welfare is that we do not have information on welfare’s impact on the poverty population.
-The Census Bureau doesn’t report this information.
-Without this data, we are flying blind.
+The Census Bureau doesn’t report this information, so we are flying blind.

-We have a good starting point to measure poverty.
+We have a good starting point for measuring poverty.
 The Census Bureau does the “official” measure of poverty, which compares people’s income against a Poverty Threshold and reports the percentage of the population in poverty.
 People’s income excludes any welfare benefits, so the calculation can be considered a measurement of people’s financial independence.

 Conclusion On The Purpose of Welfare

 Perhaps no issue in the U.S. is as controversial as welfare.
 It has a storied past fought on political battle lines decades old.
-Everyone agrees the higher ideal is to teach a man to fish rather than just giving him a fish.
-But with welfare, the ideal is lost, and the system is structured merely to hand out resources.
+Everyone agrees that the higher ideal is to teach a man to fish rather than just give him a fish.
+However, the ideal is lost with welfare, and the system is structured merely to hand out resources.
 The debate then narrows to how much is needed.
 Public opinion is split down the middle – half say more and half say less.

 Meanwhile, poverty remains a blight on the American psyche.
 No matter what we do, we have a persistent 10% of our population in poverty.
 It bothers us all.
 We don’t recognize that if we are going to make progress on lessening poverty, we will have to reflect on the purpose of welfare.